sergio-aci/-houseplantshop_webscraping_project/README.md

 # House Plant Shop Webscraping Project
-April, 2021 (v2.0)
+May 2021 (v3.0)

-This webscraper (v2.0) is currently being developed by Sergio Drajner and Isaac Misri as part of the ITC Data Science Fellows Program
+This webscraper (v3.0) is currently being developed by Sergio Drajner and Isaac Misri as part of the ITC Data Science Fellows Program

 ## Description